milankathiriya/DSA_CPP/README.md

 - private attributes

 ## Lec.
 10.3
-- Array of objects
+- Array Of Objects
-- Scope resolution operator
-- Static members
+- What are Static Members?
-- new, delete Keyword
+- Static Keyword
+- Static Data Member
+- Static Member Functions
+- Scope Resolution Operator

 ## Lec.
 10.4
 - What is Constructor